BlockstreamResearch/bip-frost-dkg/README.md

 Since the recovery data is the same for all participants, if a participant loses the backup of the recovery data of the DKG session, they can request it from any other participants or the coordinator.
-Moreover, the recovery data contains secrets only in encrypted form and is self-authenticating, so that it can, in principle, be stored with an untrusted third-party backup provider.
+Moreover, the recovery data contains secrets only in encrypted form and is self-authenticating so that it can, in principle, be stored with an untrusted third-party backup provider.
 Users should, however, be aware that the session parameters (the threshold and the host public keys) and public parts of the DKG output (the threshold public key and the public shares) can be inferred from the recovery data, which may constitute a privacy issue.